 Do I want to work 70 hours/week, travel for business, and spend little time with family, but make a boatload of money?

-Do I want to work 40 hours/week, be home by 5:30 PM every day, and make less money?
+or, do I want to work 40 hours/week, be home by 5:30 PM every day, and make less money?

-Do I want to work 24/7, have my own business or have a partnership with someone?
+lastly, do I want to work 24/7, have my own business or have a partnership with someone?

 It is okay if it changes too!